Are you thinking about a renovation, addition, or new build? Learn more about the pre-construction process below.

 PHASE FOUR: GUIDELINES AND EXPECTATIONS

-At this point, we are 3-4 weeks out from the start of demolition.
-This meeting is conducted over Zoom and led by your project manager.
+At this point, we are 6-8 weeks out from the start of demolition.
+This meeting is conducted over Zoom or in person and led by your project manager.
 We discuss a series of items, most importantly: our team (who you will be in communication with), entry access, dust/ clean up, power and plumbing shut-offs, scope creep/change orders, etc. We will also review BuilderTrend, see more on that below.

 The goal of this meeting is to set your expectations and answer all of your questions prior to construction start as clearly as possible.
 This is a crucial meeting and sets the tone for construction.

-We do always recommend moving out of the house if possible during renovations.
-This becomes even more suggested when pets or children are involved.
+We always recommend moving out of the house if possible during renovations.
+This becomes even more crucial when pets or children are involved- it is not safe for them to be in the house.

 PROJECT TIMING / DELAYS

-While we have provided a timeline for the job, this timeline is a moving target considering labor change orders or unforeseen situations behind the walls.
+While we will provide a timeline for the job, this timeline is a moving target considering labor change orders or unforeseen surprises behind the walls.
 Your provided timeline is current with respect to the current invoice.
-If the project size increases by adding 20% of labor change orders, expect the timeline to grow by 20% simultaneously.
+If the project size increases by adding 20% of labor change orders, expect the timeline to grow by 20% simultaneously or more as we wait on materials, redraws and other requirements for change orders.

 PHASE FIVE: MATERIAL ORDERS

-We recommended that the majority of materials are selected prior to demolition start.
-The leading reason for project delays is material re-selections or awaiting selections.
+We recommended that the majority of materials are selected prior to demolition start, at minimum 60%.
+The leading reason for project delays is material re-selections, delayed materials or homeowners that do not make quick decisions.
 We understand that not ALL materials may be selected prior to the start date but in order to avoid delays windows, doors, and plumbing fixtures must be selected and ordered prior.
 Your design or architecture team will assist you in making these selections.

 Skelly Build will order all doors, windows, countertops, tile, plumbing fixtures, door hardware, glass, and cabinetry.
 We have a dedicated materials manager who will manage all orders, breakages, delays, returns, and deliveries.
-We charge a cost + 10% fee for this service.
-The homeowners will order appliances directly in order to maintain their warranty with the service provider.
-Typically, the designer or architect will procure decorative lighting, wallpaper, and cabinet hardware.
+We charge a cost + 25% fee for this service.
+The homeowners will typically order appliances directly in order to maintain their warranty with the service provider.
+Frequently, the designer or architect will procure decorative lighting, wallpaper, and cabinet hardware.

 Untimely or improper materials can result in timeline overruns and additional costs to your project.
 Allowing Skelly to order materials will preserve the integrity, timeline, and quality of work.